dipti95/CloudDeveloperCapstone/README.md

 It should return an empty body.

-- `DeleteTodo` - should delete a TODO item created by a current user.
-Expects an id of a TODO item to remove.
+- `DeleteProduct` - should delete a PRODUCT item created by a current user.
+Expects an id of a PRODUCT item to remove.

 It should return an empty body.

-- `GenerateUploadUrl` - returns a pre-signed URL that can be used to upload an attachment file for a TODO item.
+- `GenerateUploadUrl` - returns a pre-signed URL that can be used to upload an attachment file for a PRODUCT item.

 It should return a JSON object that looks like this: